f2a-dr/mulmoTraining/trainingMeetingsLayout.md

 For now three meetings are planned:

-# Linux, shell, in particular bash
+# Linux, shell, in particular bash (April 5th @1400)

 Tutorial hands-on, brief explanation of the commands to use and some example to test it during the meeting.

-A machine to do the tutorial will be provieded to the MSc thesis students, other partecipants can use their own laptop.
+A machine to do the tutorial will be provided to the MSc thesis students, other partecipants can use their own laptop.

 ## What to prepare